 Webhook event notifications

-Webhook typically are used to connect two different applications.
+Webhooks are typically used to connect two different applications.
 When an event happens on the trigger application, it serializes data about that event and sends it to a webhook URL from the action application—the one you want to do something based on the data from the first application.

-On your Chord OMS you can listen to events so your integration can automatically trigger the desired actions
+You can listen to events on your Chord OMS so your integration can automatically trigger the desired actions.

 Chord OMS uses webhook to notify your application when an event happens in your account.
-Webhook are particularly useful for asynchronous events like when an order is completed, canceled, or when a shipment changes status.
+Webhooks are useful for asynchronous events like when an order is completed, canceled, or when a shipment changes status.

 Begin using webhook with your Chord OMS integration in just two steps: